mariaro833/talent-map/readme.md

 # 🎯 TalentMap - Job Scraper & Application Tracker

-A modern Flask web application that helps you find internship and job opportunities in Finland by scraping job listings from Duunitori.fi.

-## ✨ Features

-- 🔍 **Smart Job Search** - Search for positions by skill or job title
-- 🏢 **Company Information** - Extract company names, locations, and contact details
+This Flask web application was created as a fun training project to explore web scraping methodologies using **BeautifulSoup4**, **Requests**, and other Python libraries.

+The application automates the internship search process by:
+- 🔍 Scraping job listings from Finnish job portals (Duunitori.fi)
+- 📊 Extracting and organizing company information
-- 📧 **Contact Details** - Automatically find email addresses and phone numbers
+- 📧 Collecting contact details (emails, phone numbers)
-- ✅ **Bulk Selection** - Select multiple companies to send applications
-- 🎨 **Modern UI** - Beautiful gradient design with smooth animations
-- 📱 **Responsive** - Works seamlessly on desktop and mobile devices
+- ✅ Streamlining the application workflow

+**Built with:** Flask, BeautifulSoup4, Requests, and a passion for automation!

 ## 🚀 Quick Start